 There are three main classifications, beginner, intermediate and advanced.
 It is critical to determine where you fit within these categories, but also consider where you want to get to in the near future.

 For instance, we generally deter customers from buying out-and-out beginner kitesurfing kites.
-During this stage of progression, you improve quickly, and you will ultimately outgrow the kitesurfing kite you have just spent a lot of money on.
-Rather than looking for a beginner kite, look for a kite that is appropriate for beginners, whilst giving you the performance as you improve.
+During this stage of progression, you improve quickly.
+Ultimately you can outgrow the kitesurfing kite you have just spent a lot of money on.
+Rather than looking for a beginner kite, we recommend looking for a kite that is appropriate for beginners (whilst giving you the performance as you improve).
 Of course there are plenty of instances where beginner kites are appropriate.
 If you are happy to cruise and don't have any real ambition to be the next Aaron Hadlow, that's great, there are brilliant beginner kitesurfing kites out there for you, with the added bonus of price, as these tend to be a bit cheaper.

 This is a very broad category, and will most likely cover 90% of kitesurfers.
 Again, be realistic as to where you fit in the intermediate category, as there will be some very good intermediates who can ride pretty advanced kitesurfing kites, whereas plenty of intermediates might be better suited to something more mid-range.